MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-powershell.md

 In this article, learn how to deploy Azure Stack HCI using PowerShell.
 Before you begin the deployment, make sure to first install the operating system.

-This method of deployment uses a configuration file that you manually create beforehand using a text editor.
+This deployment method uses an existing configuration file that you have modified for your environment.

 [!INCLUDE [important](../../includes/hci-preview.md)]